tgwaAo/BatteryNotification/README.md

   It might also be helpful to set the time to 1 rather than 10.

   You can check your display with $ echo $DISPLAY and change DISPLAY = 0 at line 8 to your display number.

+  There could also be an issue with the user rights.
+Please make sure the file is executable.